-Views from the top of the pass and on the following descent reward hikers with excellent views of Snowmass Lake and the surrounding peaks.
+Views from the top of the pass and on the following descent reward runners with excellent views of Snowmass Lake and the surrounding peaks.

-From Trailrider Pass, hikers have beautiful views as they hike towards Snowmass Lake and then onto spacious Buckskin Pass.
+From Trailrider Pass, runners have beautiful views as they head towards Snowmass Lake and then onto spacious Buckskin Pass.

-This widest pass lets hikers see impressive views of the Elk Range, Snowmass Lake, Maroon Bells, and Pyramid Peak along with the possible bonus sighting of goats grazing on adjacent slopes.
+This widest pass lets runners see impressive views of the Elk Range, Snowmass Lake, Maroon Bells, and Pyramid Peak along with the possible bonus sighting of goats grazing on adjacent slopes.

 The trail over Buckskin Pass descends using a series of switchbacks that wend down lush slopes carpeted in wildflowers.

 The trail crosses Minnehaha Gulch and another stream before returning to Maroon Lake.
-Hikers should note that loose boulders, unclear trails, and steep, snowy drops may create hazards along the loop.
+Runners should note that loose boulders, unclear trails, and steep, snowy drops may create hazards along the loop.

-Before beginning, hikers should review and take a detailed trail map and contact the Aspen Ranger District for updates on conditions, guidelines, and other helpful information.
+Before beginning, runners should review and take a detailed trail map and contact the Aspen Ranger District for updates on conditions, guidelines, and other helpful information.